 CHRISTUS Health US Family Health Plan complies with the contractual requirements of sentinel event detection and reporting in accordance with the terms of its contract with the Department of Defense.
 CHRISTUS Health US Family Health Plan has a series of audit processes, screening elements and reporting procedures that facilitate the detection of sentinel events.
-When a sentinel event is identified to the CHRISTUS Health US Family Health Plan or by CHRISTUS Health US Family Health Plan, it will be investigated in accordance with the standards as set forth in the National Quality Forum's Report on Sentinel Events.
+When a sentinel event is identified to the CHRISTUS Health US Family Health Plan or by CHRISTUS Health US Family Health Plan, it is investigated in accordance with the standards as set forth in the National Quality Forum's Report on Sentinel Events.

-A sentinel event is defined by The Joint Commission (TJC) as any unanticipated event in a health care setting resulting in death or serious physical or psychological injury to a patient or patients, not related to the natural course of the patient's illness.
+A sentinel event is defined as any unanticipated event in a health care setting resulting in death or serious physical or psychological injury to a patient or patients, not related to the natural course of the patient's illness.
 Sentinel events specifically include loss of a limb or gross motor function, and any event for which a recurrence would carry a risk of a serious adverse outcome.
-Sentinel events are identified under TJC accreditation policies to aid in root cause analysis and to help develop preventative measures.
-The Joint Commission tracks events in a database to ensure events are adequately analyzed and undesirable trends or decreases in performance are caught early and mitigated.
+Sentinel events are identified to aid in root cause analysis and to help develop preventative measures.
+CHRISTUS Health US Family Health Plan tracks events in a database to ensure events are adequately analyzed and undesirable trends or decreases in performance are caught early and mitigated.

-CHRISTUS Health US Family Health Plan will conduct its activities to comply with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the Quality Improvement Act of 1986.
-CHRISTUS Health US Family Health Plan will retain the privilege of protection and confidentiality afforded under this act.
-Communication will be point-to-point under the auspices of the QIC Committee and Quality Assurance Committee of Medical Staff.
-CHRISTUS Health US Family Health Plan will require that information provided in compliance with mandatory releases of information will not compromise the protected and privileged nature of the information.
+CHRISTUS Health US Family Health Plan conducts its activities to comply with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the Quality Improvement Act of 1986.
+CHRISTUS Health US Family Health Plan retains the privilege of protection and confidentiality afforded under this act.
+Communication is point-to-point under the auspices of the QIC Committee and Quality Assurance Committee of Medical Staff.
+CHRISTUS Health US Family Health Plan requires that information provided in compliance with mandatory releases of information is not compromised the protected and privileged nature of the information.